NES / Famicom Architecture

 On one side, the motherboard contains a chip providing 2 KB of Static RAM (SRAM) [15].
 Nintendo calls this area ‘Work RAM’ (WRAM) and can be used to store:

-On the other side, the components of the system are memory-mapped [13], meaning that they are accessed using memory addresses, thus, they occupy part of the CPU’s address space.
-The CPU’s memory space is therefore filled with addresses pointing to the game cartridge, WRAM, the PPU, the APU and two controllers (don’t worry about each component, as they are explained throughout this article).
+On the other side, the components of the system are memory-mapped [16], meaning that they are accessed using memory addresses and therefore occupy part of the CPU’s address space.
+Consequently, the Ricoh 2A03’s memory space is filled with addresses pointing to the game cartridge, WRAM, the PPU, the APU and two controllers (don’t worry about each component, as they are explained throughout this article).

 Cartridge/game data